simonesilvestroni/m2m-website/_pages/about.md

 Compliant with <abbr title="Web Content Accessibility Guidelines">WCAG</abbr> guidelines.

-Only `0.04g` of CO2 is produced every time someone visits the homepage, which is cleaner than 96% of web pages tested.
+Only 0.04g of CO2 is produced every time someone visits the homepage, which is cleaner than 96% of web pages tested.
 The website is running on sustainable energy and does not request third-party resources, except for the blog posts, which are calling `webmention.io` to render web mentions.

-The markup is valid, the homepage loads in 0.4 seconds and weigh 265KB (uncompressed).
+The markup is valid, the homepage loads in 0.4 seconds and weighs 265KB (uncompressed).
 Member of the [512kb club](https://512kb.club "Member of the 512kb Orange Team") and the [1Mb club](https://1mb.club/).

 No Javascript functionality is preventing the content to be fully visible at any time.
 The dynamic [search engine](/search/) has an HTML alternative provided in the same page, based on DuckDuckGo, and a second script is processing webmentions.
 The website is fully accessible with Javascript turned off.